iterative/dvc.org/public/static/docs/command-reference/get-url.md

 the downloaded data.
 If an existing directory is specified, then the output will be placed inside of it.

-Note that this command doesn't require an existing DVC project to run in.
+Note that this command doesn't require an existing <abbr>DVC project</abbr> to run in.
 It's a single-purpose command that can be used out of the box after installing DVC.

-> See `dvc get` to download data or model files or directories from other
-> <abbr>DVC repository</abbr> (e.g. GitHub URLs).

 DVC supports several types of (local or) remote locations (protocols):